What is AVIF? How to Create Animated AVIF Images

 AVIF (AV1 Image File Format) is a modern image format based on the AV1 video codec.
 It was finalized in 2019 by the Alliance for Open Media — an industry group that includes Google, Apple, Mozilla, Microsoft, Netflix, and others.
 The format is royalty-free and open source.

 AVIF supports both still images and image sequences (animation), making it a powerful alternative to GIF, APNG, and WebP for animated content on the web.
+For a side-by-side comparison of all animated image formats, see our format comparison guide.

 Since it's based on video codec, it's an excellent choice for creating animated content on the web, beating all other popular animated image formats in terms of file size and quality.